adamlhumphreys/JS-Local-Bible/README.md

 ## History
 So, I wanted a decent Bible app for Android that both didn’t require an Internet connection and supported multiple tabs.
 Couldn’t find one.
 So I finally put this together and added search, because that’s just convenient when you’re trying to find a particular verse!

 Because it’s based on JavaScript it’s platform independent so long as you have a JavaScript enabled browser.
 Just copy it to your device!
 HOWEVER, usually Android is stupid when it comes to opening an HTML file in the browser.
-Never could figure that out, so...
+Never could figure that out, so you just have to go straight to the address of the index file as described above.

 ## Copyright
 Copyright (c) 2009-2018 Adam L. Humphreys